impresso/impresso.github.io/pages/terms-of-use.md

 If uncertain about the Category of Access and Use of Media Archive data item(s) or if there is no clear indication of this, the User must treat the item(s) as if it were of “Academic Use” and discuss any questions he/she has with a representative of the _impresso_ project.

-**Newspaper and radio collection metadata** Except mentioned otherwise, all newspaper metadata material is free of use, under a CC BY 4.0 licence.
+**Newspaper and radio collection metadata**: Except mentioned otherwise, all newspaper metadata material is free of use, under a CC BY 4.0 licence.

 **Semantic annotations** are visible through the _impresso_ interface and used as facets mainly.
 They are also part of the content that users can export as CSV or access via the API.
 Furthermore, they will also be released at the end of the project as datasets.
 In all their forms and if not specified otherwise, semantic annotations are under a CC-BY-SA 4.0 licence.